The Cook the Queen and the Kelly

 Dancers: Vera Tabuzo, Kathryn Lawrence, Shaan Myall, Jenelle Saunders, Sasha Lai, Stevie Kirke-Groves, Katena Valastro, Stuart Fong, Aaron Lim, John Rigas, Andy Lay, Sean Morrison, Paul Coleman, Ricky Borg, Bree McCutcheon, Kate Boyd, Elle Chandler, Siobhan Evans, Rosie O’Reilly Caleb Japanungka Patrick, Gerard Japanungka Scobie

-- Kelly Story - Country Victoria 1870’s, the Irish and Chinese celebrate, are harassed, battle the law & form the Kelly Gang - The Last Stand - Escaping the noose – A Darwin romance.
+Country Victoria 1870’s, the Irish and Chinese celebrate, are harassed, battle the law & form the Kelly Gang - The Last Stand - Escaping the Noose – A Darwin romance.

-- Queen Story - The Aboriginal Sister – A young Queen drives across the desert, practicing her speech - Young men cross the desert recognising totemic symbols – A stolen symbol leads to the sisters meeting and acknowledging two strong Laws of this land.
+The Aboriginal Sister – A young Queen drives across the desert, practising her speech - Young men cross the desert recognising totemic symbols – A stolen symbol leads to the sisters meeting and acknowledging two strong Laws of this land.

 Oh Danny Boy: Traditional – Wetherly Fred